caiyuanhao1998/MST/README.md

 @inproceedings{mst,
-	title={Mask-guided Spectral-wise Transformer for Efficient Hyperspectral Image Reconstruction}, author={Yuanhao Cai and Jing Lin and Xiaowan Hu and Haoqian Wang and Xin Yuan and Yulun Zhang and Radu Timofte and Luc Van Gool}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022}
+	title={Mask-guided Spectral-wise Transformer for Efficient Hyperspectral Image Reconstruction}, author={Yuanhao Cai and Jing Lin and Xiaowan Hu and Haoqian Wang and Xin Yuan and Yulun Zhang and Radu Timofte and Luc Van Gool}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2022}
 }

 # MST++
 @inproceedings{mst_pp,
-  title={MST++: Multi-stage Spectral-wise Transformer for Efficient Spectral Reconstruction}, author={Yuanhao Cai and Jing Lin and Zudi Lin and Haoqian Wang and Yulun Zhang and Hanspeter Pfister and Radu Timofte and Luc Van Gool}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops}, year={2022}
+	title={MST++: Multi-stage Spectral-wise Transformer for Efficient Spectral Reconstruction}, author={Yuanhao Cai and Jing Lin and Zudi Lin and Haoqian Wang and Yulun Zhang and Hanspeter Pfister and Radu Timofte and Luc Van Gool}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops}, year={2022}
+}

+# CST
+@inproceedings{cst,
+	title={Coarse-to-Fine Sparse Transformer for Hyperspectral Image Reconstruction}, author={Lin, Jing and Cai, Yuanhao and Hu, Xiaowan and Wang, Haoqian and Yuan, Xin and Zhang, Yulun and Timofte, Radu and Van Gool, Luc}, booktitle={European Conference on Computer Vision},
+	year={2022}
 }